makerdao/mips/MIP84/MIP84.md

 This subproposal process enables Maker Governance to modify the Emulated Surplus Buffer Upper Limit as defined in MIP84c9

+#### Subproposal Parameters and Template

+The parameters for MIP84c10 subproposals are:

+- **Minimum Feedback Period**: 4 weeks.
+- **Minimum Frozen Period**: 1 week.
+- **Governance Cycle**: Monthly.

+Facilitators with relevant mandates may propose weekly polls to amend the Protocol Surplus and the Emulated Surplus Buffer Upper Limit when they deem necessary.

 MIP84c10 subproposals must use the template located at [MIP84c10-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP84/MIP84c10-Subproposal-Template.md).

 ### MIP84c11: Protocol-Owned Vault Emulation Collateral Virtual Price Ceiling